Awesome: Video Game Levels N-S

 - Even Birth Valley has its moments, being the moment the game goes from "fairly standard if entertaining fantasy" to "epic science-fantasy that will send you across the entire system and end with a seriously awesome final boss who can and will kick your ass".

-- The fifth case that was the Crowning Level of Awesome: where we get to play as Edgeworth.
+- The fifth case that was the most awesome of Awesome Levels: where we get to play as Edgeworth.

 - There are multiple reasons that can be listed for why the last case of the trilogy is awesome but but twigging the identity of the murderer was a real "oh snap" moment.